sguox002/leetcode/leetcode-all.md

 <<-817	Linked List Components    		57.4%	Medium
 given a linked list of unique numbers and a subset. return the number of connected groups. hashset and do traversal.
 ->>

 <<-876	Middle of the Linked List    		68.8%	Easy
 fast slow pointer.
 ->>
-<<-83	Remove Duplicates from Sorted List    		46.0%	Easy
-easy but tricky, for each node we need iterate until we find no more duplicates.
-->>

 <<-1206	Design Skiplist    		57.9%	Hard
 - design a node structure with right and down pointer.
 - head always point to the top layer (since we are going right and down)
-- build we need from bottom layer to top layer.

-add a node: each layer shall have an option to add or not add, but stop if lower layer do not add, top layer do not add either. in case all added and insertion point not used, we need add a new layer.
+- build we need from bottom layer to top layer. add a node: each layer shall have an option to add or not add, but stop if lower layer do not add, top layer do not add either. in case all added and insertion point not used, we need add a new layer.
 ->>